-An interactive workshop for heads of SEND departments or curriculum managers in post-16 providers who are planning to introduce supported internships or improve or expand their existing provision.
+An interactive workshop for heads of SEND departments or curriculum managers.
+It’s aimed at those in post-16 providers who plan to introduce supported internships as well as those who wish to improve or expand their existing provision.

-A supported internship is a type of study programme specifically aimed at young people aged 16 to 24 with an EHC plan, who want to move into employment and need extra support to do so.
+A supported internship is a type of study programme specifically aimed at young people aged 16 to 24 with an EHC plan.
+It’s for those who want to move into employment and need extra support to do so.
 They can be very effective in helping young people with SEND achieve paid employment.

 This workshop will: